 Mainitaining the HVAC system

 HVAC system maintenance is varied differently depending on the use and condition of the plant.
 Most systems will have 3 minor services per year and 1 major.
-Neil Alexandra Cameron of Johnson Controls, popular for their York mini split units and Sabore units products used majorly in domestic complexes, smaller office parks, Breweries and factories that product food points out that using predictive maintenance we can extend these services in the first half of the chillers life.
+Neil Alexander Cameron of Johnson Controls, popular for their York mini split units and Sabore units products used majorly in domestic complexes, smaller office parks, Breweries and factories that product food points out that using predictive maintenance we can extend these services in the first half of the chillers life.

 According to Tariq Zaffar, General Manager of BITZER Kenya Ltd, maintenance of HVAC systems involves regular monitoring the operating parameters of the system to ensure they are within the range of the systems design parameters.These include the suction and discharge temperature and pressures, lubricant level and condition, evaporation temperature and settings on the various controls on the system.
 Cleaning of the system is essential to the performance of the system.